Cannon House Office Building

 The Cannon House Office Building, completed in 1908, is the oldest congressional office building as well as a significant example of the Beaux Arts style of architecture.
 After the Cannon Building opened in 1908 all members of the House of Representatives had an office for the first time in the nation's history.
 Before this time some committee chairmen used their committee room as an office, but most members worked at their desk in the House Chamber.

 The first congressional office buildings were constructed immediately after the turn of the century to relieve overcrowding in the U.S. Capitol Building.
 Previously, members who wanted office space had to rent quarters or borrow space in committee rooms.
 In March 1901 plans were drawn for fireproof office buildings adjacent to the Capitol Grounds.
 In March 1903, the acquisition of sites and construction of the buildings were authorized.
 In April 1904, the prominent New York architectural firm of Carrère and Hastings was retained.
 Thomas Hastings took charge of the House office building project, while John Carrère oversaw the construction of an almost identical office building (now named the Russell Senate Office Building) for the Senate.
 Their Beaux Arts designs were restrained complements to the Capitol.

-Architecturally, their elevations are divided into a rusticated base and a colonnade with an entablature and balustrade.
-The colonnades with 34 Doric columns that face the Capitol are echoed by pilasters on the sides of the buildings.
+Architecturally, their elevations are divided into a rusticated base and a 300 foot colonnade with an entablature and balustrade.
+The colonnade with 34 Doric columns that face the Capitol are echoed by pilasters on the sides of the buildings.
 Both buildings are faced with marble and limestone; the Russell Building's base and terrace are gray granite.
 Modern for their time, they included such facilities as forced-air ventilation systems, steam heat, individual lavatories with hot and cold running water and ice water, telephones, and electricity.
 Both are connected to the Capitol by underground passages.
 Originally there were 397 offices and 14 committee rooms in the Cannon Building; the 1932 remodeling resulted in 85 two- or three-room suites, 10 single rooms and 23 committee rooms.